Save Money by Increasing Attic Insulation in Knoxville

 Spray foam insulation combines liquids that turn into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Closed-cell foam provides the most insulation.
+Closed-cell foam gives the most insulation.
 It also offers a broad barrier against air, vapor and water.

 Open-cell foam widens when applied, filling cracks and other spaces that are hard to get to.
 It’s best for obstructing air but isn’t fully waterproof.